 Distribution of information

-The Regulation respecting the distribution of information and the protection of personal information under the Access Act obliges public agencies to distribute information on their Web site to facilitate people’s access to various information concerning those agencies.
+The Regulation respecting the distribution of information and the protection of personal information under the Access Act obliges public agencies to distribute information on their Web site to facilitate people’s access to various information concerning those agencies, insofar as the information has been made accessible by law.

 Right to information (access to documents)